What to Expect During High Net Worth Divorce Proceedings in Illinois

 If you are a high-net individual, you have a lot on the line when it comes to a divorce.
 With your hard-earned assets, your divorce proceedings require a special level of care, especially when it comes to decisions on property division.
-Continue reading to discover what to expect in the proceedings and how an experienced Tazewell County high net worth divorce lawyer at Butler, Giraudo & Meister, P.C., can work on your behalf to aggressively protect your assets.
+Continue reading to discover what to expect in the proceedings and how an experienced Peoria County high net worth divorce lawyer at Butler, Giraudo & Meister, P.C., can work on your behalf to aggressively protect your assets.

 According to the state of Illinois, what constitutes a high net worth divorce?